boschresearch/perun-proposals/design/004-IoT-Adoption-Watcher.md

 <!-- Provide a tl;dr summary -->
 The high level requirements for adopting the perun-framework for IoT use cases was described in [perun-proposal#003](./003-IoT-Adoption.md).
-Detailed description of the functionality and design for implementing the watching component is proposed.
+One of the components required for adoption is a watcher that can be run both locally and as remote service.

+This proposal presents a detailed description of functionalities of the watcher and its interfaces.

 ## Motivation